-- The proposal site also contains a total of 0.96 ha of stands of planted vegetation including: - A row of Swamp Mahogany (Eucalyptus robusta) along the eastern boundary of the site. - Horticultural plantings including Callistemon citrinus (Crimson Bottlebrush), Melaleuca spp (Paperbark) and Acacia podolyrifolia (Queensland Silver-wattle). within private property associated with the proposed intersection upgrade.
+The proposal site also contains a total of 0.65 ha of planted vegetation consisting of a row of Swamp Mahogany (Eucalyptus robusta) along the eastern boundary of the site.

 An assessment of this planted native vegetation has been completed in accordance with the streamlined assessment module for planted native vegetation outlined in Appendix B of the BAM.
 This assessment determined that planted vegetation within the proposal site has been planted for functional and aesthetic purposes (landscaping) and as such Chapters 4 and 5 of the BAM are not required to be applied (refer to Appendix D).
 An assessment of planted native vegetation for threatened species habitat is included in Section 6.1.5 of this BDAR.